LukeWeller7/Amazon-AWS/AWS-Certification-Notes/weekly-plan.md

   - Continued the AWS course, completing sections 7 through to 11, with note-taking for each AWS service.
 I have also spent some time reorganising my folder structure on my local repo to account for all the services.
 - Wednesday
   - Continued the AWS course, completing sections 12 through to 17, making notes on each of the services and creating a GitHub repository for all my AWS work.
 Re-completed section 11 quiz with topics I struggled on.
+- Thursday
+  - Finished Sections 18 to 22 on AWS Course, making notes on each section of the course and pushing to GitHub.
+Also, re-completing parts of section 16-17, spent time on practicing interview questions as well as preparing to take practice exam tomorrow.

+# TO-DO
+- Re-work this repo structure
+- Prepare to test exam (Friday Morning)
+- Work on Interview Questions
+- Prepare for Code Kata